shusseyIBM/iae-cli-create/createiaeinstances.md

 bx cf delete-service-key iae-simple-cluster Credentials1 -f
 ```

-The `-f` option turns of the need to confirm the deletion so you can script it without prompts.
+The `-f` option turns off the need to confirm the deletion so you can script it without prompts.

 Now you have cleaned up, the cluster deletion command is simple.